 About the Author

-Jeanne Arceneaux Hornsby, M.S., P.E. is an Engineering Director that obtained her Bachelor of Science… (Read More)
+Jeanne Arceneaux Hornsby, M.S., P.E., CFM is an Engineering Director that obtained her Bachelor of… (Read More)

 In December 2012, Governor Bobby Jindal announced Sasol Chemicals (USA) LLC’s decision to make the largest single manufacturing investment in the State’s history at their Lake Charles Facility.
 As part of the $11 billion Lake Charles Chemical Project, C.H.
 Fenstermaker & Associates, L.L.C. was contracted to design and oversee the construction of the Heavy Haul Route that would be utilized for the shipment of almost 700 oversize/overweight modules.
 The design and construction of the route improved 2.4 miles of LA State Highway 379, installation of almost 3 miles of subsurface drainage, the relocation of numerous public and private utilities within the project corridor resulting in a total project cost of over $60M.
 Additionally, the project required an upgrade to several intersections within the Heavy Haul Route which included geometric changes, rotating mast arm signal poles, as well as the implementation of an adaptive traffic management system.